 Select a tutor from the list which is available, or you can search for a tutor or a subject at any time by using the search bar at the top of the screen.

-Through the MES, you are entitled to five $16 coupons per semester to subsidize the cost of your tutoring session to only $2.
-These are available by clicking on sessions, then payment methods at the top of the screen.
+Through the MES, you are entitled to half-off coupons for seven sessions.
+These coupons are available by clicking on sessions, then payment methods at the top of the screen.

 Copy and paste your coupon code into the coupon box when paying for a session to access the discount for the session.